Möglichkeiten der Darmkrebs-Vorsorge: Was ist das Richtige für mich?

 LESEN SIE AUCH | You never forget your first time…getting a colonoscopy

-Less invasive than a traditional colonoscopy, the virtual colonoscopy is a procedure that uses a CT-scan and X-rays to examine the colon for abnormalities.
+Less invasive than a traditional colonoscopy, the virtual colonoscopy is a procedure where your doctor uses a CT-scan to examine the colon for abnormalities.
 It does require similar bowel prep to the colonoscopy, but no tubes are used and sedation is not required.

-Compared to a colonoscopy, this procedure examines only the lower part of the colon.
+With this procedure your doctor examines only the lower third of the colon (instead of the entirety, as with a colonoscopy).
 The procedure involves a tube with a camera so the doctor can view the inside of the colon.
-Cleaning of the bowel with prep ahead of time is required.
+You would be required to cleanse your bowels with prep ahead of time, similar to the colonoscopy.

 Stool-based tests

-Guaiac based fecal occult blood test (gFOBT): every year
+High sensitivity guaiac based fecal occult blood test (HS gFOBT): Every year

-This stool-based test is sent to a lab to detect if there is blood in the stool.
-After getting a kit from a health care provider, you can take the test at home and mail in your results.
-People who opt for this test need to modify their diet in preparation.
+With this test, a stool sample is sent to a lab to detect if there are microscopic amounts of blood in the stool.
+After getting a kit from a health care provider, you can take the test at home and mail your sample.
+This test doesn’t require any modifications to your diet.

 This stool-based test is sent to a lab to detect if there is blood in the stool.
 After getting a kit from a health care provider, you can take the test at home and mail in your results.
 This test doesn’t require any modifications to your diet.

-Multitarget stool DNA test (mt-sDNA): every three years
+Multitarget stool DNA (mt-sDNA) test: Every three years

-This stool-based test detects whether there are blood or DNA mutations present.
+This stool-based test detects whether there are DNA mutations present in cells in your stool.
+This test also includes the FIT to look for blood in the stool.
 You take the test at home and mail your results to the lab.